grupo55.com Listed by m3rx Ransomware Group

 On May 17, 2026, the Spanish insurance broker Grupo 55 appeared on the leak site of the m3rx ransomware group, with attackers claiming to have stolen 178 GB containing 166,000 files of internal company data.

 Grupo 55, founded in 1996 and operating from Spain with the phone number +34 918 892 727, is a mid-sized insurance brokerage that provides personalized policies to individuals and businesses.
 Public reporting indicates the company was hit by a ransomware attack in which m3rx exfiltrated internal files before encrypting systems or demanding payment.
 The leaked archive totals 178 GB and includes 166,000 files, though the precise mix of customer records, contracts, claims data, or employee information has not been independently verified.
 Available reporting describes the data as “internal files” without listing specific record counts for individuals affected.
-The sample posted on the m3rx leak site, hosted at an onion address, confirms the breach claim but does not allow full public inspection of every document.
+The sample posted on the m3rx leak site, hosted at an onion address, states the breach claim but does not allow full public inspection of every document.

 Why This Matters for You and Your Family